History

 3) to use local actors and writers whenever possible and eventually to pay them.

 We then negotiated with the City of Boise to lease an abandoned, former fire station/traffic court for $1,000 per year.
 We enjoyed eleven seasons in that building before it was torn down for a road-widening project.
-We then moved to our current location in the Hillcrest Shopping Center.
+We then moved to the location in the Hillcrest Shopping Center and spent 14 happy years performing in the strip mall.

-Stage Coach Theatre has seen tremendous growth over the last twenty-eight years.
-The original five member Board has grown to twelve members who are elected annually by the membership.
-There are currently eight regular productions and two mid-season fundraisers each season making Stage Coach Theatre the first year round theatre in Boise.
+Stage Coach Theatre has seen tremendous growth over the last thirty-two years.
+The original five member Board grew to twelve members and then reduced to five members, who are elected annually by the membership.
+There are currently eight regular productions each season making Stage Coach Theatre the first year round theatre in Boise.

-The move to our current facility saw our rent increase from $1,000 per year to nearly $17,000 per year, currently.
-That coupled with increases in utilities and production costs has increased our annual budget to approximately $38,000.
+The move to our various facilities saw our rent increase from $1,000 per year to current mortgage payments that are close $15,000 per year.
+That coupled with increases in utilities and production costs has increased our annual budget to approximately $48,000.
 This has only spurred the creativeness of our directors, actors and technical volunteers asking them to do great things on what can laughingly be described as shoe-string budgets.

 NOTE: The spelling of “Theatre” in Stage Coach Theatre is the English spelling and used to differentiate between live stage “Theatre” and movie “Theaters.”

-Written by LaRae Walker, edited by Helene Myers.
+Written by LaRae Walker, edited by Helene Myers & Kim Sherman-Labrum.

 As more of our history translates from oral to digital, we will continue to add pieces.